 In our example, we have enabled the display of the ground control points, the reconstruction region, and the pivot.
 You can also fit the image to the view by selecting Reset view.

-In all three layers of the selected orthophoto, there is an option to measure distance by activating the tool Distance.
-You can select 2 end points of the segment and the 2D distance (distance in the image) and the 3D distance will appear in the units of the orthophoto’s coordinate system.
+In all layers of the selected orthophoto, there is an option to measure distance.
+You can select 2 points by moving the endpoints of the displayed line after the Measure Distance from the Tools box was activated.
+The 2D distance (distance in the image) and the 3D distance will appear in the units of the orthophoto’s coordinate system.

 If the sampling is too dense, RealityCapture changes the grid step for viewing and the red notification in the bottom-right corner shows up (see the picture below).